christopherkochaneck/smarthome/README.md

    Try to connect to the IP Adress where you deployed the project.<br>
    If you haven't setup any custom Routing using e.g. [traefik](https://doc.traefik.io/traefik/), you should be able to connect to the Smarthome with the Server IP, following the port (Default: 3000).<br>
    Example with a <strong>randomized ip</strong>: `http://209.191.162.183:3000`

+## FAQ

+#### 1. Why should I use a self-hosted option instead of a cloud solution?

+Actually, it's quite simple: data protection.
+Whereas with a cloud solution you never know exactly what happens to your data, with a self-hosted cloud solution all the data is where you can manage and oversee it yourself without any problems.

 ## Licensing